 The recreational experience on Mount Greylock is semi-primitive.
 Other than the developed road system, which provides access through the park to the summit from late-May through November 1, and snowmobiling in winter, access is non-motorized.
 The trail system is simple with minor developments and the wilderness experience is overall tranquil.
 The Mount Greylock Campground and backpacking shelters are primitive overnight areas, accessible by hiking only.
 The summit area is more developed to accommodate auto traffic and wheelchair access, but provides rustic amenities for visitors at Bascom Lodge.

 Visit Recreation for more detailed information on rules and regulations for backpack camping, snowmobiling, visiting with pets and hunting seasons.

-Access to the park is free; there is a parking fee for the summit parking lot only, $5 MA Vehicle, $6 non-MA Vehicle, charged per vehicle from Memorial Day (late May) through Columbus Day.
+Access to the park is free.
+However, there is a parking fee for the summit parking lot only, $5 MA Vehicle, $6 non-MA Vehicle, charged per vehicle from Memorial Day (late May) through Columbus Day (mid-October).
 Parking is free for ParksPass holders, vehicles with Handicapped, disabled veteran plates/placard, and seniors 62 and above with the Massachusetts Senior Pass ($10 one-time lifetime fee).

 Special Use Permits